navicore/cem3/docs/design/COMMAND_HISTORY.md

 - **Store ↔ editor only via the host.** Store returns `&str`; never calls into `vim-line`.
 Enforced by absence of a `vim-line` dep in the store module's imports.
+- **Persisted history file becomes deduped.** Hosts that read `store.entries()` to save (seqr does; plgr should) will write only consecutive-dup-collapsed inputs, matching the in-memory ring.
+The newline-delimited on-disk format is unchanged so old files load intact — only fresh saves dedup.
+This is the intended invariant (bash/zsh do the same) and was load-bearing for the "navigation store = authoritative" framing; flagging it here so plgr's migration inherits the same semantics without rediscovering them.